viamrobotics/docs/docs/tutorials/services/color-detection-scuttle.md

 - defines variables for how the robot should move,
 - connects to the robot,
 - initializes the base, the camera, and the detector, and
-- repeatedly calls the `leftOrRight` function and turns the rover's base into the respective direction.
+- repeatedly calls the `leftOrRight` function and turns the rover's base in the respective direction.

 Replace the `main` function with the following code: